front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 ---
 id: setup-configurations
-title: Setup configurations
+title: Configurations
 ---

-Configurations is a part of software development that can quickly become messy.
+Configuration is a part of software development that can quickly become messy.
 Validation, detection, performance...
 There is a lot to take care of.
 In Front-Commerce we solved this by defining what we call **Configuration Providers**.

-In this guide we will see how it works and how to create your own to override existing configurations or create new ones.
+In this guide we will see how they work and how to create your own create new configurations or override existing ones.

 ## What is a configuration provider?